Piano Sonata in C-sharp minor, D 655 (Schubert)

-The Piano Sonata in C-sharp minor D. 655 is a piano sonata written by Franz Schubert.
+The Piano Sonata in C♯ minor, D. 655 is a piano sonata written by Franz Schubert.

-Movements

 The sonata is incomplete, consisting of only a single movement, and even that was abandoned by the composer before completion.
 Other hands, such as Howard Ferguson and Noël Lee, have attempted to realise Schubert's assumed intentions.

-The single fragmentary movement is in C-sharp minor and is in sonata form, breaking off at the end of the exposition.
-Schubert uses a three-key exposition, with a first subject group in the tonic and then a second subject group, first in E major (the relative major) and then G-sharp major (the dominant major).
+The single fragmentary movement is in C♯ minor and is in sonata form, breaking off at the end of the exposition.
+Schubert uses a three-key exposition, with a first subject group in the tonic and then a second subject group, first in E major (the relative major) and then G♯ major (the dominant major).
 Unusually, the second subject group is over four times as long as the first.